pp2017/pp2017.github.io/programme.md

 such as the (merely exponential) set of permutations that avoid a pattern?
 Maybe with your help...

-Joint work with Rick Kenyon, Dan Kral', and Charles Radin.
+Joint work with Rick Kenyon, Dan Kráľ, and Charles Radin.

 ## Excursion and banquet